THEOLOGY I: INTRODUCTION TO THE SCRIPTURES

 THEOLOGY II: THE CHURCH: CHRIST IN THE WORLD TODAY

-This course guides students in exploring and understanding the Catholic Church, as well as its origin, structure, and mission.
+This one-semester sophomore course guides students in exploring and understanding the Catholic Church, as well as its origin, structure, and mission.
 Additionally, the course addresses the roles of the hierarchy, those in religious life, and the laity in supporting the mission of the Church.
 Particular attention is paid to the global presence of the Church as a light to all people.

 Different sections of this class will focus on the curriculum through the lens of one of three themes:

-- IIA: Contemporary Women in the Church
+- 2A: Women in the Church

 THEOLOGY II: THE PASCHAL MYSTERY